-Make the following connection only if the Phone Interface/Voice module is being installed in Partition 1 and alarm sounds are desired from the speaker connected to the terminals as shown in Figure 21.
+Make the following connection only if the Phone Interface/ Voice module is being installed in partition 1 and alarm sounds are desired from the speaker connected to the terminals.
 In an alarm situation, the speaker will alternate between alarm siren tones and voice status messages.